prettydiff/share-file-systems/documentation/commands.md

 1. `share certificate location:"/file/path/to/save" days:365`
    - Specify the number of days until the certificate expires.
 The value must be an integer.
 The default value is 16384.
 1. `share certificate location:"/file/path/to/save" intermediate-fileName:"certificate"`
    - The file name of the intermediate certificate and supporting files.
 The default value is "share-file-ca" if no name is provided.
-Do not provide a file extention in the file name value.
+Do not provide a file extension in the file name value.
 An intermediate certificate can sign other certificates but is not self-signed.
 1. `share certificate location:"/file/path/to/save" intermediate-domain:"my-domain"`
    - Specify a certificate domain.
 This is optional in create mode and defaults to "share-file-ca".
 This argument is required in remove mode on Windows as only certificates with a matching domain will be removed.
 1. `share certificate location:"/file/path/to/save" organization:"my-domain"`
    - Specify a certificate org value by providing an argument beginning 'organization:'.
 This is optional in create mode and defaults to "share-file".
 This argument is required in remove mode on Windows as certificates with a matching org value will be removed.
 1. `share certificate location:"/file/path/to/save" root-fileName:"certificate"`
    - The file name of the self signed authority certificate and supporting files.
 The default value is "share-file-root" if no name is provided.
-Do not provide a file extention in the file name value.
+Do not provide a file extension in the file name value.
 This is not used on self signed certificate mode.
 1. `share certificate location:"/file/path/to/save" root-domain:"my-domain"`
    - Specify a self-signed root certificate authority domain.
 This is optional and defaults to "share-file-root".
 This argument is ignored for certificates in self sign mode or if mode is remove.
 1. `share certificate location:"/file/path/to/save" server-fileName:"certificate"`
    - The file name of a signed certificate and supporting files that cannot sign other certificates.
 The default value is "share-file" if no name is provided.
-Do not provide a file extention in the file name value.
+Do not provide a file extension in the file name value.
 1. `share certificate location:"/file/path/to/save" server-domain:"my-domain"`
    - Specify a certificate domain.
 This is optional in create mode and defaults to "share-file".
 This argument is required in remove mode on Windows as only certificates with a matching domain will be removed.